atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 });
 </script>

-"Responsive" in web development pertains to, in a nutshell, layout: Adjusting the layout of a page based on the dimensions of the renderable area.
+In web development, 'responsive' typically refers to layout.
+Adjusting the layout of a page based on the dimensions of the renderable area.
 A more formal definition from [Wikipedia][1]: